Join Lemons-Aid Learning

 What happens next:

-- Step 2: Finalists create a sample enrichment lesson demonstrating biblical integration and explicit instruction
+• Step 2: Finalists create a sample enrichment lesson demonstrating biblical integration, explicit instruction, and experiential learning

 Join Us

-This role is for a builder, not a maintainer.
-For someone who sees history as God’s story and wants to help students see it too.
+This role is for someone who sees history as God’s story and wants to help students see it too.
 For someone who believes teaching is discipleship and every lesson is an opportunity to point students toward their Creator.

 If you’re ready to lead students through D.C., create courses they’ll actually love, and be part of something bigger than yourself, we’d love to hear from you.